obsidian-tasks-group/obsidian-tasks/docs/Queries/Limiting.md

 ## Seeing the total number of tasks found

-If either `limit` option prevents any tasks from being displayed in the results, the total number number will be shown, for example:
+If either `limit` option prevents any tasks from being displayed in the results, the total number will be shown, for example:

 ```text
 50 of 686 tasks
 ```

+> [!released]
+> Display of the total number of tasks was added in Tasks X.Y.Z.